-- The court is not permitted to order enforcement of the award, except after having ascertained the following: - (a) that the arbitral award does not contradict a judgment previously rendered by an Egyptian court on the subject matter in dispute; - (b) that the arbitral award does not violate the public policy provisions of Egyptian law; and - (c) that the arbitral award was properly notified to the party against which it was rendered.
+The court can only order enforcement of the award after verifying the following:

+- that the arbitral award does not contradict a judgment previously rendered by an Egyptian court on the subject matter in dispute; - that the arbitral award does not violate the public policy provisions of Egyptian law; and - that the arbitral award was properly notified to the party against which it was rendered.

-Upon the lapse of 90 days, the applicant will be entitled to seek official execution of the arbitral award (ie, requesting the issuance of an execution order, or "exequatur"), regardless of whether or not an annulment lawsuit is filed.
+After 90 days have passed, the applicant will be entitled to seek official execution of the arbitral award (ie, requesting the issuance of an execution order, or "exequatur"), regardless of whether or not an annulment lawsuit is filed.
 Following the fulfilment of the above conditions and procedures, the competent court will issue its execution order (ie, exequatur) on the arbitral award.